decidev22/nswspotlight/README.md

 # This was a proposal to NSW Department of Customer Service on their Design System.

-## Following the principle of Web Accessibility, I proposed a spotlight feature which was missing from their Design System.
+### Following the principle of Web Accessibility, I proposed a spotlight feature which was missing from their Design System.
+### The purpose is to use NSW development style, and use what's already in the NSW GitHub repository to better suit the continuity of design and code.
-## The following codes are written on Next13, TypeScript, React.js.
+### The following codes are written on Next13, TypeScript, React.js.

 ### Simply download or clone the repository and run it on the local.
 ### There is also a live web for this repository. - https://nswspotlight.pages.dev/